-The capital city Taipei has a lot to offer culturally too.
-Its temples are not only used for prayer but also for cultural festivals and art house events.
+The capital city of Taipei has a lot to offer culturally, too.
+Its temples are used not only for prayer but also to host cultural festivals and art-house events.

 Highlights of Taiwanese cuisine include steamed dumplings, shrimp rolls and a shaved ice dessert, all accompanied by fresh juices and local teas and beers.
 International students can get the full culinary experience at the regular night markets.

 Top 3 universities in Taiwan